-Leading a class brainstorming session can be a good way to help students develop strong questioning skills.
-Write a topic on the board.
-Ask the class to brainstorm questions about the topic.
-Write questions on the board, creating a mind map around the topic.
+A collaborative brainstorming session can be a good way to help students develop strong questioning skills.
+Either in a small group or with a peer, students brainstorm questions about the topic and create a mind map around the topic.
 Discuss the typical question formats with students.

-Ask the class to suggest several topics.
+Alternatively, ask the class to suggest several topics.
 Write each topic on a sheet of flipchart paper.
 Break students into small groups and give each group one topic.
 Ask the groups to write down as many questions as they can think about regarding their topic.